We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Taste might be poor to some

-Active Ingredients: Aloe leaf juice, glycerin, tea tree oil | Flavor: Cinnamon | Size: 6.0 oz.
+Active Ingredients: Aloe leaf juice, glycerin, tea tree oil | Flavor: Cinnamon | Size: 6 oz

 Tea tree oil is the star ingredient of this fluoride-free option.
 This formula works to keep the mouth clean and protect against plaque and tooth decay.
 Beyond keeping your teeth and gums healthy, the formula contains clove and cinnamon oils to keep your breath fresh.
+It’s worth noting the flavor takes some getting used to, as it is not as minty as you might expect.

 What We Like